-Preparing for Marine Corps boot camp graduation can be very exciting, especially when you have accurate information regarding transportation, accommodations, and agenda of the activities.
+Preparing for Marine Corps Boot Camp Graduation: MCRD San Diego can be very exciting, especially when you have accurate information regarding transportation, accommodations, and agenda of the activities.
 To make sure you have the most up-to-date information possible, we’ve compiled many of the frequently asked questions – and their answers – that we get from families who are planning on traveling to San Diego for Marine Corps boot camp graduation.

 Thanks to our esteemed Head of Travel, Andrew Appleton, for his answers, and general wisdom and expertise!
 Keep on reading to learn more about what to expect at graduation.

 When should family and friends arrive and leave San Diego?

 To take advantage of all the graduation events that you can, we recommend arriving the day prior to Family Day, which is normally a Wednesday.
 I would recommend arriving in the early afternoon in case you are attending the Family Meet & Greet dinner, which starts at 6pm.

 Most new Marines are more than ready to head home and get away from the base immediately after graduation is over.
 There are several reasons to depart San Diego on graduation day, including saving money on a hotel.
 But perhaps most importantly, your new Marine’s leave starts on Friday (day 1 of 10), and you’ll all want to maximize your time together before they head back to SOI.
 Make sure your flights are scheduled after 4pm to allow yourself ample time to travel to the airport.

 How does my recruit purchase his ticket home for leave?